KeturahDev/TreatShop/README.md

  #### Setup Database

-4. Run the following commands in MySQL to setup this project Database
+4. Run the following commands in terminal on root level to setup this project Database
     ```
+    dotnet ef migrations add Initial
+    dotnet ef update database

     ```
 5. Compile and Run code: